Guidance

 • Northern Ireland

 You must tell Companies House if you decide to change your registered office address.
-The change is not effective until we register your filing.
+The change does not take effect until we register your filing.

-You can change your registered office address but you cannot change where it’s situated.
-For example, if your registered office is in Northern Ireland you cannot change it to an address in Scotland.
+You can change your registered office address but you cannot change which part of the UK it’s in.
+For example, if your registered office is in Northern Ireland - you cannot change it to an address in Scotland.

 You must tell Companies House if you change your registered email address.
 It’s important to keep your registered email address up to date.